Amxgh/cse3318/Sorting Algorithms/Merge Sort/merge sort.md

     In this step, you are undoing the conquering.
 You are merging the subarrays and sorting them while merging.

     Step 1: Merge the subarrays in a sorted order.
 That is, check if 38 <= 27.
 It isn't so insert 27 first and then 38.
+Then do the second set of numbers.
+Check if 43 <= 10.
+It isn't so insert 10 first and then 43.
     - {38}, {27} -> {27, 38}
     - {43}, {10} -> {10, 43}